ghostsquad/pycard/README.md

 Generate printable cards for prototyping using csv, html, css.

-* Card data stored in csv/tsv
+* Card data stored in csv file (delimiter can be specified)
 * Html jinja2 templating
 * CSS for styling